Continuing Education Activity

 Magnesium deficiency is commonly encountered in clinical practice.
 The key is to find the primary cause.
 Asymptomatic patients can be managed with supplements prescribed as outpatients.
 Symptomatic patients need admission and parenteral magnesium.
 The prognosis for most patients with a reversible cause is excellent.

 Clinicians, nurses, and pharmacists must coordinate care to find a rapid resolution to magnesium deficiency.
-This often involves education of the patient, family, and a team approach from the health practitioners.
+This often involves the education of the patient, family, and a team approach from the health practitioners.